Advanced placement is the assignment of new cadets to advanced courses, with or without semester hours credit, for which they qualify.

 All new cadets are tested for math placement.

 Language Placement Tests

-All new cadets are tested for placement in the proper level mathematics course.
-Cadets who have taken two or more years of a modern foreign language while in grades 9 through 12 are tested for language placement, regardless of their curricular choice.
-The test results, the high school record, foreign residency, and in some cases, a personal interview will all contribute to the recommendation for placement into an appropriate level course.
-It is possible for a cadet to place out of a portion or all of the language requirement.
+Students who have taken two or more years of a modern foreign language in high school are tested for language placement, regardless of major.
+Test results, high school records, foreign residency, and in some cases, a personal interview contribute to the recommendation for course level placement.
+It is possible for a student to place out of a portion or all of the language requirement.

 The College Board offers Advanced Placement Examinations annually in May, each based on a typical college-level course.
 These examinations are designed for students who have had special secondary school preparation.
 Below are listed the AP Examinations VMI currently accepts for credit.
-Semester hour credit may be awarded for grades of 4 or 5 (honors and high honors), with placement credit for a score of 3, except as indicated below.
+Semester hour credit may be awarded for grades of 4 or 5 (honors and high honors), with placement credit for a score of 3, except as indicated in the link below.
 Electives must be taken to fill the credit hour requirement.

 VMI recognizes the advanced level of academic preparation of students completing the IB Diploma or IB courses and encourages participation in the program.
 Academic credit and/or advanced placement is determined by the appropriate academic department head.
 Generally, semester hour credit may be awarded for exam scores of 5 or higher.
 Placement credit is awarded for scores of 4, except as indicated below.
 Electives must be taken to fill the credit hour requirement.

 A Level Credit: Based on an evaluation of the 2012 Cambridge International Exam syllabi, the following VMI course equivalents are acceptable for credit for incoming Cambridge International A-Level transfer activity.
 A grade of "C" or better is required unless otherwise indicated.

 All other A-Level exams will be evaluated by the appropriate department head at the time of application based on the current course content.